GitHub Connection

 - Select the appropriate scope:

-repo— full access to private and public repositoriespublic_repo— access to public repositories only
+repo— full access to private and public repositories (covers reading and commenting on pull requests)public_repo— access to public repositories only (covers reading and commenting on PRs in public repos)

 - Click Generate token and copy the token.
 Classic tokens start with